Kafka and the Micronaut Framework - Event-Driven Applications

 8. Generate Micronaut Application Native Executables with GraalVM

-Compiling native executables ahead-of-time with GraalVM improves startup time and reduces the memory footprint of JVM-based applications.
+Compiling Micronaut applications ahead of time with GraalVM significantly improves startup time and reduces the memory footprint of JVM-based applications.

 Only Java and Kotlin projects support using GraalVM’s native-image tool.
 Groovy relies heavily on reflection, which is only partially supported by GraalVM.

 8.1.
-Native Executable generation
+Native Executable Generation

 The easiest way to install GraalVM on Linux or Mac is to use SDKMan.io.